Mopping the kitchen sucks, but mopping a pork butt with a tangy vinegar sauce to create Carolina Pulled Pork is a chore I’m down for.

 If you smoke it at 225F, it will obviously take longer to cook, but it will pick up more smoke flavor.
 I personally like to cook my Carolina pulled pork at 275F.
 I find it has plenty of smoke flavor and cooks significantly faster.

-Every hour or so, gently brush the top and sides of the pork butt with the mop sauce.
+Every hour or so, gently brush the top and sides of the pork butt with the mop sauce, which is made with white vinegar, apple cider vinegar, brown sugar, ketchup, hot sauce, Pork Rub, salt and black pepper.
 Remember, this is your flavor enhancer.

 If you smoke the pork at 275F, somewhere around the 4-hour-mark, you will see the outer surface of the meat start to harden and turn a rich mahogany color.
 This means it’s time for the braise.

 Continue cooking it, until the internal temperature of the meat reaches 197-203F degrees.
-Anywhere in that window is good.
+Anywhere in that window will deliver tender, shreddable meat.
 Depending on how large your pork butt is and the temp of your grill, this could take anywhere from 2-4 more hours.

-You can serve your Carolina pulled pork plain or with sauce, but for the full Carolina experience, I like drizzling the meat with Carolina Mustard BBQ sauce.
+You can serve your Carolina pulled pork plain or with barbecue sauce, but for the full Carolina experience, I like drizzling the meat with Carolina Barbecue Sauce.

-Pile it high on a plate or on a bun with a big dollop of coleslaw.
+Make pork sandwiches by piling it high on a bun with a big dollop of coleslaw.

 Carolina Pulled Pork